How do I exchange digital currencies?

 ▪ Your private keys remain in the hardware wallet ;

-▪ The interface aggregates several solutions to offer a crypto exchange rate .
+▪ The interface aggregates several solutions to offer a exchange rate .

-For the user, it is a way to centralize the management of their digital wallet while maintaining high protection of the keys through a physical device.
+For the user, it's a way to centralize the management of their digital wallet while maintaining a high level of key protection through a physical device.
+However, partner services often involve higher fees.

 Concrete criteria for choosing between CEX, DEX and external services

-For a beginner using a decentralized wallet , the right choice depends on your situation.
-Here are the main criteria to consider when thinking about converting to crypto :
+For a beginner with a decentralized wallet , the right choice depends on your situation.
+Here are the main criteria to consider when thinking about a conversion :

-▪ Starting point : are you starting with euros in a bank account, or with crypto already present in a DeFi wallet ?
+Starting point : are you starting with euros in a bank account, or with cryptocurrency already present in a DeFi wallet ?

-▪ Frequency trading fee structure and good liquidity are priorities.
+Frequency : If you trade frequently, a trading fee and good liquidity are priorities.

 In many cases, the most common path looks like this: